How to start a nursery

 What can I earn running a nursery?

-But this is not a business for anyone looking for early retirement.
+But setting up a nursery isn’t a business for anyone looking for early retirement.
 Even when your nursery is full – and remember that this could take some months to achieve – you are likely to find that up to 75% of your fees from the children go on fixed costs.
-Staff and premises are likely to be the biggest costs but food, nappies and equipment all add up.
+Staff and premises are likely to be the biggest costs of running a nurery but food, nappies and equipment all add up.

-If you are looking for a business to make a tidy profit, this probably isn’t the best industry to get into.
-According to research carried out by the National Day Nursery Association in early 2011, 62% of British nurseries regard making a profit as their biggest challenge.
+If you are looking to start a business that will make a tidy profit, then childcare probably isn’t the best industry to get into.
+According to research carried out by the National Day Nursery Association back in early 2011, 62% of British nurseries regard making a profit as their biggest challenge.

-Despite the fact that demand for childcare is high, full-time day care can constitute a large proportion of a parent’s wage.
-Your costs will inevitably rise, but when you try to put prices up you are unlikely to get a positive response from parents.
-You should also remember that many of the costs are fixed, so expansion is the only way to grow the business.
+Despite the fact that demand for childcare in the UK is high, full-time day care can constitute a large proportion of a parent’s wage.
+Your costs of running a nursery will inevitably rise, but when you try to put prices up you are unlikely to get a positive response from parents.
+You should also remember that many of the costs are fixed, so expansion is the only way to grow your nursery business.

 See if you can get a Start Up Loan to help you start a business idea